Joanne Ingham's funeral to be held tomorrow

-Loved ones of Joanne Ingham, one of the infamous Ingham twins, will farewell her at a service in Wellington tomorrow.
+Loved ones of Joanne Ingham will farewell her at a service in Wellington tomorrow.

 Ingham was found dead in the Harbour City Motor Inn in the capital on Tuesday morning last week.
 Police were called to the Webb St motel about 2.40am.